Kingfrankbob/Extra-Support/README.md

 # Extranilla-Mod
-Mod for mindustry, first one so spriting is horrid Redrew Silicon Smelter Upgraded
+Mod for mindustry, first one
+Working on redrawing stuff